conor-mccaffrey/cao-points/README.md

 import warnings
 warnings.filterwarnings("ignore")
 ```
-The warning package was incorporated into the CAO notebook in order to allow to following code to execute with no warning message.
+The warning package was incorporated into the notebooks in order to allow to following code to execute with no warning message.
 The code executed fine, this was just with the appearance in mind.

 ## Conclusion

+The notebooks contained in this repository serve as a great resource into various aspects of coding:
+- The use of `python` and `jupyter`
+- The use of `pandas`, `numpy` and `matplotlib`
+- Overview of functionalities of plotting

+These aspects are the foundation of good programming and therefore this repository can be consulted at any stage.
+The `pyplot.ipynb` and `cao=points-analysis.ipynb` noteboos have taken a dataset, prepared it for analyses and then plotted results i.e the whole process flow we would meet in industry when given a dataset to analyse.

 ## References
 CAO-Points